-- Earnings before income taxes and losses and gains on financial instruments, with the exception of any losses related to mortgage investments ("Pre-FMV Income"

-("); and - Dividend payout ratio.
+- Earnings before income taxes and losses and gains on financial instruments, with the exception of any losses related to mortgage investments ("Pre-FMV Income"(")); and - Dividend payout ratio.

 Beginning in 2012, the Company used Pre-FMV EBITDA as a key performance measure.
 This non-IFRS measure was used to adjust the Company's earnings by excluding gains and losses related to the fair value of financial instruments and adding back depreciation and amortization.
 The addbacks of amortization ended in 2016 when IPO-related intangible assets were fully amortized.
 Accordingly, effective January 1, 2020, the Company elected to simplify the non-IFRS measure it presents to adjust only for fair value-related gains and losses.
-This measure will be reported as "Pre-FMV Income".
+This measure is reported as "Pre-FMV Income."
 Measures prior to 2020 were restated in accordance with this revised calculation.
 Pre-FMV Income is not recognized under IFRS.
 However, management believes that Pre-FMV Income is a useful measure that provides investors with an indication of income normalized for capital-market fluctuations.
 Pre-FMV Income should not be construed as an alternative to net income determined in accordance with IFRS or to cash flows from operating, investing and financing activities.
 The Company's method of calculating Pre-FMV Income may differ from other issuers and, accordingly, Pre-FMV Income may not be comparable to measures used by other issuers.

-QUARTE R ENDED YEAR ENDED (\$000s) December 31, 2020 December 31, 2019 December 31, 2020 December 31, 2019 FOR THE PERIOD Revenue 387,303 342,138 1,380,294 1,326,523 Income before income taxes 94,273 66,593 258,729 241,713 Pre-FMV Income (1) 94,937 60,418 323,008 247,068 AT PERIOD END Total assets 39,488,527 37,685,593 39,488,527 37,685,593 Mortgages under administration 118,723,990 111,378,891 118,723,990 111,378,891
+Quarter Quarter Ended Year Ended (\$000s) December 31, 2021 December 31, 2020 December 31, 2021 December 31, 2020 For the Period Revenue 339,292 387,303 1,394,606 1,380,294 Income before income taxes 57,111 94,273 263,821 258,729 Pre-FMV Income (1) 57,045 94,937 257,276 323,008 At Period End Total assets 42,274,158 39,488,527 42,274,158 39,488,527 Mortgages Under Administration 123,907,627 118,723,990 123,907,627 118,723,990

-Note:
+Note

-Since going public in 2006, First National has been considered a highyielding, dividend-paying company.
+Since going public in 2006, First National has been considered a high-yielding, dividend-paying company.
 With a large MUA that generates continuing income and cash flow and a business model that is designed to make efficient use of capital, the Company has been able to pay distributions to its shareholders that represent a relatively large ratio of its earnings.
 The Company calculates the dividend payout ratio as dividends declared on common shares over net income attributable to common shareholders.
 This measure is useful to shareholders, as it indicates the percentage of earnings paid out as dividends.
 Similar to the performance measurement for earnings, the Company also calculates the dividend payout ratio on a basis using after-tax Pre-FMV Income.

-(1) This non-IFRS measure adjusts income before income taxes by eliminating the impact of changes in fair value by adding back losses on the valuation of financial instruments (except those on mortgage investments) and deducting gains on the valuation of financial instruments.
-The 2019 comparative figures were revised to conform to the 2020 presentation.
+(1) This non-IFRS measure adjusts income before income taxes by eliminating the impact of changes in fair value by adding back losses on the valuation of financial instruments (except those on mortgage investments) and deducting gains on the valuation of financial instruments (except those on mortgage investments).